Thank You to Our Local Sponsors

 We’ve got all the details you need to know to save money on your back-to-school shopping.
-These are dates that you can purchase clothing, shoes, backpacks, and school supplies without paying the sales tax (7% here in Polk County).
+These are dates that you can purchase clothing, shoes, backpacks, school supplies, and other qualifying items without paying the sales tax.

 DATES:

-- Clothing, footwear, and certain accessories selling for $100 or less per item (Clothing, wallets, or bags, including handbags, backpacks, fanny packs, and diaper bags.
+• Clothing, footwear, and certain accessories selling for $100 or less per item (Clothing, wallets, or bags, including handbags, backpacks, fanny packs, and diaper bags.
 Excludes briefcases, suitcases, and other garment bags) Note this is ANY item of clothing on the allowed list, including clothing and footwear for adults.
-(Raised from $60 in 2021 to $100 for 2022)

-- Learning aids and jigsaw puzzles that cost $30 or less per item: flashcards or other learning cards, matching or other memory games, puzzle books and search-andfind books, interactive or electronic books and toys intended to teach reading or math skills, and stacking or nesting blocks or sets.
-(NEW in 2022)
+• Learning aids and jigsaw puzzles that cost $30 or less per item: flashcards or other learning cards, matching or other memory games, puzzle books and search-andfind books, interactive or electronic books and toys intended to teach reading or math skills, and stacking or nesting blocks or sets.

 The Department of Revenue publishes a full list of eligible items each year – click here to check for the full list.